2 arrested after police chase involving SUV wanted in connection to Little Village drive-by shooting

 "I'm glad they cause these individuals," said Joshua Alcazar, Aguilar's uncle.
 "It's great CPD went above and beyond for my nephew."

-Aguilar's close friend Gabriela Esquival remembers Aguilar as someone who never stopped smiling.
+Aguilar's close friend Gabriela Esquivel remembers Aguilar as someone who never stopped smiling.

 She said he was determined to never fall into gang life.

 "He was never about that life.
-He never did anything to merit that, he always inspired all of us to do better," Esquival said.
+He never did anything to merit that, he always inspired all of us to do better," Esquivel said.

 While his murder has changed his family's life forever, it has also changed the direction of his uncle's future.